How the worksheet join rule works

 Navigate to the Worksheet you would like to edit.

-Select Edit Worksheet in the upper right corner.
+Select Edit Worksheet in the top right corner.

 If you do not see this option, you may not have editing privileges on this Worksheet.
 Request edit access from your administrator, or the owner of the Worksheet.